 The Constitution provides Congress the power to conduct oversight and investigations of the President’s execution of the law.
 That is because, in the words of the Supreme Court, the “power of inquiry – with process to enforce it – is an essential and appropriate auxiliary to the legislative function.”
 To craft effective legislative solutions, Congress first must understand the problems that the American people face.

-Today the American people face formidable threats to the very fabric and fiber of the nation – our constitutional democracy.
-At risk or, worse, in serious decline are the checks and balances on executive power, the independence of our democratic institutions, the integrity of our elections, and government accountability for ensuring basic protections for the American people.
+Today the American people face formidable threats to our constitutional democracy.
+At risk or, worse, in serious decline are the checks and balances on executive power, the fairness of our elections, the independence of our democratic institutions, and the government’s accountability for ensuring basic protections for the American people.
 And yet, our country’s political course can change for the better.

 The next Congress will have an opportunity – and an obligation – to use its oversight and investigations power to protect our constitutional democracy.
 By exposing and understanding specific threats, Congress not only will deter further abuses, but also will pave the way for legislation that restores weakened norms, rebuilds damaged institutions, and revives the public’s confidence in our democracy.
 A blueprint for possible legislative solutions can be found here.

 Protect Democracy proposes a package of congressional oversight and investigations to begin the work of understanding the nature and extent of the threats to our democracy.
 We urge Congress to undertake fourteen investigations in three categories: (i) abuse of presidential and executive powers, (ii) corruption and politicization of democratic institutions, and (iii) failures to protect the American people.
 While investigating Russian interference in the 2016 election and President Trump’s finances and emoluments is equally important to our democracy, our package focuses on issues that may not have gotten as much attention.
-Each proposal, soon to appear on our website, contains a summary of the issue, the legal framework, and an investigation plan, including document requests and witness lists.
+Each proposal contains a summary of the issue, the legal framework, and an investigation plan, including document requests and witness lists.

-This is a package that Republicans and Democrats in Congress should embrace.
+This is a package that both Republicans and Democrats in Congress can embrace.
 The proposed investigations do not fall along traditional partisan lines.
 With bipartisan support, Congress can quickly begin tackling these issues and building momentum toward needed renewal.
 Below is a summary of our proposed oversight and investigations: